sirioz/HelpMeOut/README.md

 # HelpMeOut - The project

+HelpMeOut is a simple P.O.C to show how two apps can communicate in realtime using Firebase as a backend.
+The apps are Universal Apps and can run both on iPhone (yes, iPhone X too) and iPad, targeting iOS10.

 The project is composed by:

 - 1 Caregiver app
 - 1 Patient app
 - Firebase cloud functions

-- The apps are Universal Apps and can run both on iPhone (yes, iPhone X too) and iPad, targeting iOS10.
+Both the Patients and the Caregivers can authenticate in the apps using phone number or email.

+Patients can add one or more caregivers and wait for their approval.

+Caregivers receive the patients' requests and can accept them or not.

+Patients can then send SOS request to they caregivers (those that accepted the request).

 ## Compiling
 - Enter into the folder apps (`helpmeout-caregiver`, `helpmeout-patients`).